awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 If your fleet includes Spot Instances, Amazon EC2 can attempt to maintain your fleet target capacity as Spot prices change\.

 An EC2 Fleet request remains active until it expires or you delete it\.
-When you delete a fleet, you may specify whether deletion terminates the instances in that fleet\.
+When you delete a fleet, you can specify whether deletion terminates the instances in that fleet\.

 **Topics**
 + [EC2 Fleet Request States](#EC2-fleet-states)